Shopify/polaris/polaris.shopify.com/content/design/depth/creating-depth.md

             #### Do
             ![A card with tasks, where the task in view features a gray background.](/images/design/depth/creating/depth-creating-10@2x.png)

-            Keep most elements on the same layer to establish a visual baseline, and allow for purposeful use of layering when necessary to denote importance or interactivity.
+            Keep most elements on the same layer to establish a visual baseline, and allow for purposeful use of layering, when necessary, to denote importance or interactivity.

             #### Dont
             ![A card with tasks, where the task in view features a drop shadow and a bevel effect.](/images/design/depth/creating/depth-creating-11@2x.png)